On the renormalization-group analysis of the SM: loops, uncertainties, and vacuum stability: Problem of (meta)stability of the SM vacuum

 In Fig.~\ref{fig:x123contrib} we show how different contributions to gauge-coupling beta functions affect the running of $\alpha_\lambda(\mu)$ near the $\mu_r$ scale.
 The effect of adding the higher-order contributions to the beta functions of $a_1$ and $a_2$ is that $\dot a_\lambda$, negative at the electroweak scale, decreases in absolute value with $\mu$, thus pushing the scale $\mu_r: a_\lambda(\mu_r) = 0$ to the region of larger $\mu$.
 Even though $a_3$ does not enter into $\dot a_\lambda$ at the one-loop level, its value affects the running of the Yukawa couplings and indirectly $a_\lambda$.
 Adding higher orders to $\beta_{3}$ ``accelerates'' the approach of $a_3$ to zero in the UV.
 This in turn makes $a_t$ decrease more slowly with $\mu$.
 This increases the negative contribution $-3 a_t^2$ to one-loop $\beta_\lambda$ so that the scale $\mu_r$ decreases compared to the case $|1,1,1|1,1|1|$.
 As can be seen, the transition to three loops somewhat strengthens the two-loop effect in the cases of $a_1$ and $a_2$, and weakens it in the case of $a_3$.
 The four-loop contribution to the gauge beta functions in all cases gives an effect opposite to the three-loop one.

-Figure~\ref{fig:y1zcontrib} shows the running of $\alpha_\lambda(\mu)$ for $\mu \approx \mu_r$, but now we separately turn on high-order terms in RGE for top-quark Yukawa (left panel), $a_\lambda$ itself (middle panel), and in both beta functions (right panel).
+Figure~\ref{fig:y1zcontrib} shows the running of $\alpha_\lambda(\mu)$ for $\mu \approx \mu_r$, but now we separately turn on high-order terms in RGE for top-quark Yukawa (upper plots), $a_\lambda$ itself (lower left panel), and in both beta functions (lower right panel).
 All other couplings run at one loop.

 Adding more loops to the beta function $a_t$ leads to $a_\lambda$ decreasing more slowly ($a_t$ tends to zero more quickly).
 Taking into account the second loop in $\dot a_\lambda$ decreases $\mu_r$ and the third one increases $\mu_r$ again.
 It is interesting to note that when using one-loop expressions for $\dot a_t$, the curve corresponding to the three-loop $\beta_\lambda$ lies between the curves for one and two loops.
 When using two- or three-loop $\beta_t$, the three-loop $\beta_\lambda$ leads to the largest $\mu_r$.